Skip to main content

 Position map layer

-The final result is something like this:
+The result should look roughly like this:

 Image layer final